Children with other insurance, including Medicaid, do not qualify for WVCHIP, unless they meet one of the following exceptions:

-* Your family’s annual health insurance cost (only premiums paid for medical, dental and vision are counted) is 10% or more of the family’s gross income; or
+- Your family’s annual health insurance premium cost (only premiums paid for medical, dental and vision are counted) is 5.0 % or more of the family’s gross income; or

 Note: You will need to submit copies of documents from your employer or insurance company to show changes in coverage or health care premium costs.

-Q. My health insurance for my kids costs over 10% of my gross income.
+Q. My family's health insurance premium costs over 9.5 % of my gross income.
 I don’t want to drop their coverage unless I’m sure they can get WVCHIP.
 What should I do?

 Q. I am a divorced parent.
 My children receive medical coverage from their other parent.
 The insurance is not readily accepted in West Virginia.
 What should I do?